Harish-Apps/vmss-node/README.md

 # DevOps Cloud Engineer Blog on Azure Functions

-This repository contains a minimal personal blog for a DevOps/cloud engineer.
+This repository contains a personal blog for a DevOps/cloud engineer.
 The site is a single `index.html` page served through an Azure Function and shows the current time and the latest public GitHub repositories.

 ## Infrastructure Setup